bwu62/stat240-revamp/docs/04-data-frames.md

 #### TSV file

 The other functions are all similar.
-Here's the first 6 lines of the TSV-version of the same dataset, [`eruptions_recent.tsv`](data/eruptions_recent.tsv) (the way these notes are built doesn't diaplay tabs properly, but if you view the TSV file directly, you can see them).
+Here's the first few lines of the TSV-version of the same dataset, [`eruptions_recent.tsv`](data/eruptions_recent.tsv) (the way these notes are built doesn't diaplay tabs properly, but if you view the TSV file directly, you can see them).

 ``` tsv